Yellow fever disease FAQ

 How is yellow fever transmitted?

-Before a mosquito gets infected and can carry the infection, it should bite a person with yellow fever virus in the blood.
+Before a mosquito becomes infected and can carry the infection, it should bite a person with the yellow fever virus in their blood.

 Where is yellow fever most common?